-If your loved one is suffering from abuse, neglect or mistreatment while a resident at Doctors Nursing and Rehabilitation Center, the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 can help.
+If your loved one is suffering from abuse, neglect or mistreatment while a resident at Doctors Nursing and Rehabilitation Center, the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 can help.
 Our law firm fights aggressively on behalf of Marion County victims of mistreatment living in long-term facilities including nursing homes in Salem.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.

 We offer every client a “No Win/No-Fee” Guarantee.
 This promise ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: